davepinch/pinchy.cc/content/topics/works/r/ray-thomas/legend-of-a-mind/en.wikipedia.org.md

 type: website
 url: /en.wikipedia.org/wiki/Legend_of_a_Mind/
 website: "https://en.wikipedia.org/wiki/Legend_of_a_Mind"
-written by: Ray Thomas (Wikipedia)
+wikipedia of: Legend of a Mind written by: Ray Thomas (Wikipedia)
 tags:
-  - Legend of a Mind
   - Wikipedia
 ---